Speaking of HealthHow mindfulness meditation improves mental healthJune 01, 2023

 Did you know that obesity is considered a chronic disease?
 It’s also a national epidemic.
 According to the Centers for Disease Control, more than one-third of U.S. adults (over 78 million people) are obese.
-On a local level, officials in Goodhue County in Minnesota have identified obesity as the number one key priority on the most recent Community Health Needs Assessment.
+On a local level, officials in Goodhue County in Minnesota have identified obesity as the No. 1 key priority on the most recent Community Health Needs Assessment.

 From a women’s health perspective, maintaining a healthy weight can significantly cut your risk of developing these life-threatening conditions.
-Studies show that even modest weight loss (3-5 percent of body weight) has been shown to produce significant improvement in many conditions.
+Studies show that even modest weight loss (3 to 5 percent of body weight) has been shown to produce significant improvement in many conditions.

-Additionally, your quality of life may be impacted as well.
+Additionally, your quality of life may be impacted.
 Weight-related issues may incite low self-esteem, social isolation and a reduction in activities you may normally enjoy.

-If you’ve tried losing weight on your own with little success, other options for obesity treatment, including weight-loss surgery and prescription weight-loss medication, are available.
-FDA approved medications include:
+If you’ve tried losing weight on your own with little success, other options for obesity treatment, including weight loss surgery and prescription medication, are available.
+FDA-approved medications include:

 Monitoring food intake and incorporating regular physical activity is important to achieve long-term success.
-Mayo Clinic Health System in Red Wing offers a small group exercise program called “Wellness for Life” that is geared toward people who have little exercise experience or those with chronic health conditions.
-The cost is $75 for six weeks.
-Talk to your health care provider about the risks and potential benefits and which weight loss solution might work best for you.
+Talk to your health care provider about the risks and potential benefits, and which weight loss solution might work best for you.